 So, to collect accurate and reliable histopathology data, there’s a lot going on behind the scenes—from the histology process to the pathologist’s microscopic evaluation to the clear presentation of results in a pathology report.
 And with so many variables and moving components, that makes your choice of which histopathology team to partner with incredibly vital.

 How StageBio can help investigators with high-quality, insightful histopathology

 At StageBio, we utilize our expert team and infrastructure to provide quality results with a reasonable turnaround time.
 In the project planning phase, we work efficiently with investigators to identify histopathology needs.
 We then bring in experts across our client services, histology, and pathology teams to ensure that the end result will help to answer your scientific questions at hand.

 We thoughtfully plan out the histology process so your pathology evaluation is set up for success from the start.
 We have two high-throughput laboratories staffed with skilled technicians who routinely create approximately 1,000 slides per day.
 These technicians are experienced in routine and custom trimming, embedding, and sectioning with automated staining.
 And while they prepare a massive number of slides, they do so while maintaining the highest quality and consistency.

-To learn more about how to set up your high-throughput histopathology study for success, you can check out the full webinar here.
-Or, if you have specific questions about our capabilities, feel free to contact us.
+To learn more about how to set up your high-throughput histopathology study for success, contact our team here.